pfullen/code_challenge/README.md

 # Code Challange

+The purpose of the app is to show how to encrypt messages then sent to server and saved in mongodb.
 Passport used to authenticate users

 ## Instructions

-1. Clone the repo: `git clone git@github.com:scotch-io/easy-node-authentication`
+1. Clone the repo:
 2. Install packages: `npm install`
 3. Change out the database configuration in config/database.js
 4. Change out auth keys in config/auth.js